HCS Score

 Overall HCS Score: 87 out of 100 — Halal

-Before investing in Arbitrum, ask yourself honestly:
+Before investing in Arbitrum, ask yourself honestly.

 Arbitrum (ARB) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 87 out of 100.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.
+Muslim investors should monitor the ARB staking proposal for potential compliance implications if implemented.

 Guaranteed Interest